GeekLabsUK/SimpleAdmin/README.md

 # SimpleAdmin
 Codeigniter 4 Boilerplate Admin Dashboard, built on the backbone of SimpleAuth

+As default SimpleAdmin comes ready to run out of the box and various modules or plugins can be quickly installed to build out your next application.

+If you want to learn the inner workings of SimpleAdmin and how to create new user roles and their corresponding Controllers, Models and DB tables read on..

 ### Folder Structure
 In order to keep SimpleAdmin clean and modular all roles, users, modules and expantions will all have their own dedicated folder structure.
 I.e :